aws-samples/amazon-translate-pdf/README.md

                 else
                     pdfDocument.addPageWithoutFormatting(image, lines);

-#### Code examples

-Create translated PDF from pdf on local drive

 ### Run code examples on local machine

-Setup AWS Account and AWS CLI using getting started with Amazon Textract.
-Git clone or download and unzip PDFTranslate-2.0.zip Install Apache Maven if it is not already installed.
+1. Git clone or download and unzip this repository.
+2. Install Apache Maven if it is not already installed.
+3. In Demo.java, set localPdf.run(retainFormatting) to true to use overlay mode, or false to use minimal (text only) mode.
+3. If you want to use a custom TrueType Font file for the final PDF, place the .ttf file in src/resources and change the file name in PDFDocument.java, line 40.
+This Demo was used to translate English to Japanese using Google Noto Sans JP: https://fonts.google.com/noto/specimen/Noto+Sans+JP
+If you want to use a built-in font, uncomment lines 21-33, and comment lines 38-57.
-In the project directory run "mvn package".
+4. In the project directory run "mvn package".
-Run: "java -jar target/translate-pdf-1.0.jar --source en --translated es" to run the Java project.
+5. Run: "java -jar target/translate-pdf-1.0.jar --source en --translated es" to run the Java project.
-(see for https://aws.amazon.com/textract/ the languages Textract currently supports and for the https://docs.aws.amazon.com/translate/latest/dg/what-is.html#what-is-languages language codes
+See https://aws.amazon.com/textract/ for the languages Textract currently supports and https://docs.aws.amazon.com/translate/latest/dg/what-is.html#what-is-languages for language codes.

 #### Cost

 As you run these samples they call different Amazon Textract and Amazon Translate APIs in your AWS account.
-You will get charged for all the API calls made as part of the analysis.
+You may be charged for all the API calls made as part of the analysis.

 #### Other Resources